 If residents are locked out, they must notify University officials to gain entrance to their room, or apartment.
 If it is between the hours of 8:00 a.m. and 5:00 p.m.
 Monday through Friday, residents can go to the main office of Residence Life and First Year Experience on the second floor of the Davis Community Center, or call (714) 997-6603.
 From 9:00 a.m. - midnight, the Residential Support Desk located in the basement of Henley Hall can also provide lockout assistance.
-If it is after hours, the resident should call the Resident Assistant on Duty for their building/area.
+If it is after hours, the resident should call Public Safety at (714) 997-6763 and ask to be connected to the RA On Duty for their building/area.
 After 5 lockouts, a student will be charged a \$25 fine.
-After 10 lockouts a report will be filed for Residential Life Staff to review for a conduct process.
+After 10 lockouts, the matter will result in a community conversation with a Residence Life staff member.